2001 NBA playoffs: Overview

 The Western Conference Semi–Finals series between the San Antonio Spurs and Dallas Mavericks also marked the start of the Mavericks–Spurs rivalry.
 The Spurs would win this playoff series (along with subsequent series victories in 2003 and 2010), while the Mavericks won in 2006 and 2009.
 Game 4 of the series was the last NBA game ever played at Reunion Arena, as the Mavericks moved to the American Airlines Center the following season.

 With their Western Conference Finals sweep of the San Antonio Spurs, the Lakers went 11–0 through the first three rounds, extending their winning streak to 19 games (regular season and playoffs)).
 The Lakers also equaled the previous records set by their 1989 team by winning their first 11 post–season games and sweeping three series in the post-season.
 Their playoff dominance would be bested after the first round of playoffs was extended to a best of seven format instead of the best of five in the 2003 NBA playoffs by the 2016–17 Golden State Warriors who would go 16–1 on their way to their fifth championship.

+The Sixers win over the Bucks in the Eastern Conference Finals was shrouded in controversy.
+Milwaukee head coach George Karl and star guard Ray Allen were heavily fined by the NBA after publicly accusing the league of fixing the series to secure better TV ratings.
+The series featured wildly disproportionate foul counts and free-throw disparities.
+Philadelphia attempted 186 free throws to Milwaukee's 120 throughout the series, and the Bucks were assessed 12 technical fouls and 5 flagrant fouls compared to just 3 and 0 for the Sixers.
+In Game 7, Bucks starting center Scott Williams was assessed a retroactive flagrant foul from Game 6 and suspended for the decisive game, despite not being ejected during the original game.

-With their Eastern Conference Finals victory over the Milwaukee Bucks, the Philadelphia 76ers made the NBA Finals for the first time since 1983, when Moses Malone and Julius Erving led the 1983 team to the NBA title (coincidentally, last defeating the Lakers) in the famous "fo', fo', fo'" year (it ended up being "fo', fi', fo'", as Philadelphia lost one second-round game to the Milwaukee Bucks that year).
-With the loss, the Bucks would not return to the Conference Finals until 2019.
+Despite the controversy, the Philadelphia 76ers made the NBA Finals for the first time since 1983, when Moses Malone and Julius Erving led the 1983 team to the NBA title (coincidentally, last defeating the Lakers) in the famous "fo', fo', fo'" year (it ended up being "fo', fi', fo'", as Philadelphia lost one second-round game to the Milwaukee Bucks that year).
+With the loss, the Bucks did not return to the Conference Finals until 2019.